 - Under “Show these items on the desktop”, check the External disks option.

-In most cases, the above-mentioned tips will help you resolve the issue of external hard drive not showing on Mac desktop or Finder menu.
-Despite performing the above steps if the external hard drive does not show up on Mac then, continue reading the further section.
+In most cases, this method will resolve your issue of external hard drive not showing up on Mac desktop or Finder menu.

 If you still find your Mac not recognizing hard drive then, try connecting the external hard disk to a different Mac system, sometimes there might be a problem with your Mac computer itself.